Basic concepts for the Power BI service business user

 Can be used to create many different reports

 Visuals from that one semantic model can appear on many different dashboards

 To learn more about semantic models, visit these articles:

 - How do designers assign permissions to semantic models

 - How semantic models are shared with colleagues

 On to the next building block -- visualizations.

 A Power BI report is one or more pages of visualizations, graphics, and text.
-All of the visualizations in a report come from a single dataset.
+All of the visualizations in a report come from a single semantic model.
 Designers build reports and share them with others; either individually or as part of an app.
 Typically, Business users interact with reports in Reading view.

 Can be associated with multiple dashboards (tiles pinned from that one report can appear on multiple dashboards).